nf-core/viralrecon/docs/output.md

 **Output files:**

-* `assembly/minia/`
+* `assembly/minia/<MINIA_KMER>/`
   * `*.scaffolds.fa`: Minia scaffold assembly.

+> **NB:** The value of `<MINIA_KMER>` in the output directory name above is determined by the `--minia_kmer` parameter (Default: 31).

 ### Minimap2, seqwish, vg

 [`Minimap2`](https://github.com/lh3/minimap2) is a versatile sequence alignment program that aligns DNA or mRNA sequences against a large reference database.
-Minimap2 was used to generate all-versus-all alignments between scaffold assembly contigs and contigs from a reference genome.
+Minimap2 was used to generate all-versus-all alignments between scaffold assembly contigs and the reference genome.

-[`seqwish`](https://github.com/ekg/seqwish) implements a lossless conversion from pairwise alignments between sequences to a variation graph encoding the sequences and their alignments.
-Seqwish was used to induce a genome variation graph from all-versus-all alignments between scaffold assembly contigs and contigs from a reference genome.
+[`seqwish`](https://github.com/ekg/seqwish) implements a lossless conversion from pairwise alignments between sequences to a variation graph encoding the sequences and their alignments. seqwish was used to induce a genome variation graph from the all-versus-all alignment generated by Minimap2.

-[`vg`](https://github.com/vgteam/vg) is a collection of tools for working with genome variation graphs. vg was used to call variants from the genome variation graph induced from all-versus-all alignments between scaffold assembly contigs and contigs from a reference genome.
+[`vg`](https://github.com/vgteam/vg) is a collection of tools for working with genome variation graphs. vg was used to call variants from the genome variation graph generated by seqwish.

 [`Bandage`](https://github.com/rrwick/Bandage), a Bioinformatics Application for Navigating De novo Assembly Graphs Easily, is a GUI program that allows users to interact with the assembly graphs made by de novo assemblers and other graphs in GFA format.
 Bandage was used to render induced genome variation graphs as static PNG and SVG images.